GeoExpr

 Return a line at a given distance of each geometry.

-polars_st.GeoExprNameSpace.centroid #
+polars_st.GeoExprNameSpace.center #

-centroid() -> GeoExpr
+center() -> GeoExpr

-Return the centroid of each geometry.
+Return the bounding box center of each geometry.

 polars_st.GeoExprNameSpace.clip_by_rect #